 We also asked Jessy to elaborate a little on his conjured theme for the artwork, which absolutely evokes ideas of a somewhat gritty inner-city romanticism and feeds into other aspects of the band’s creativity.

 “It’s a graphic novel which I hope will one day see the light of day, based on an industrial metal outfit called Cocaine Zombie Sex Hex that own a club called El Diablo in a fictitious town called San Lombardo.
 Its loosely modelled on the Pretoria CBD and surrounding areas.
 The actual novel is very dark, very 90’s, and very industrial.
 Think ‘Sin City’ meets ‘The Crow’.
 The band itself gets a lot of its content from this, including from our stage names through to our mascot being ‘Lady Blitzkrieg’.
 She also features on this cover, returning to the city with her machete and wolves to extract revenge on the band.
 The artist interpreted it perfectly.
 We were going for a noire vibe with a few scattered blues and reds to emphasise signs, blood, lights etc…we are 100% happy with how it panned out!
 There is a fair amount of mystery pinned to this cover and I quite like that!
 Hard for an old school metal band to avoid the cheese, but I think we did just that!” ~ Jessy Switchblade

 Deadline on Tour

 Deadline has targeted October as the month of release for Black Wolf City.
-With show dates booked for a launch at Arcade Empire in Pretoria (14 October), and two dates confirmed in Cape Town (27 and 28 October) with others taking shape in other areas close to that time, the pressure is on.
+With show dates booked for a launch at Railways Cafe in Centurion (14 October), and two dates confirmed in Cape Town (27 and 28 October) with others taking shape in other areas close to that time, the pressure is on.
 The band seems unperturbed, stating that the album itself may even release publicly before the launch show dates if all continues as well as it has been.
 M4A will be bringing updates as the plot unfolds.